ltrybuch/lib-themisui/themis_components/thDisclosure/readme.md

 Both components have a mandatory, unique attribute called `name`.

+The `th-disclosure-toggle` component has an optional `expanded` attribute called `expanded` with which you can set the default state of the disclosure to expanded or not.
+Valid values are `true` and `false`.

 You are free to put anything inside the component tags - everything will be transcluded.

 ```